sushil2601/javaScript_practise/REACT.md

     Redux Store comes from reduxjs/toolkit package.

 Q. Redux Toolkit.
+Ans :-

-Ans :- Redux Toolkit is the official, recommended way to write Redux logic.
+    .Redux Toolkit is the official, recommended way to write Redux logic.
 It simplifies store setup and reduces boilerplate.

 Q .What is the flow of data in React while using Redux?
 Ans :-

     .Component (e.g., AddItem)
         .User clicks "Add to Cart" button
         .dispatch(addItemAction(payload))